-When you use Dataset Manager to import a dataset, you become its owner.
+When you use the Platform to import a dataset, you become its owner.
 At first, datasets which you own are only visible to you.
-To allow another user to reference your dataset in a query, you can use Dataset Manager to create a permission.
+To allow another user to reference your dataset in a query, you can use the Platform to create a permission.

 When you create a permission, you define how the recipient can use your dataset.
 You will be presented with a series of decisions with many different permutations.
 For insight and identity datasets, these decisions are slightly different.
 Please see the types of permissions article for much more information.